Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

 **Evaluation** - correctly score above 70% of the points allocated to the questions in Gradescope

 ### **2. Peer Evaluations**
 Get an average score above a 3 on your Peer Evaluation.
 Students who perform below a 3 on the first evaluation can still pass if their second evaluation is above a 3.
 Peer evaluation form will be given out in class and on Gradescope.
+The peer evaluation involves peers ranking their teammates on a 1-5 scale across 7 dimensions of collaboration - these dimensions are weighted equally to come up with a composite score that must be above a 3 to pass.
  - **Conducted Nov 5th & Dec 1st**

 ### **3. Product V2**
 Ship team-decided version 2 of your product.
 This product was started in SPD 2.1 and is a continuation of the industry collaboration project.
-Students are building their product in partnership with an actual organization in industry.
+Students are building their product in partnership with an actual organization in industry which will help them develop cross-department collaboration skills.
 Student teams determine goals for their V2 along with the instructor and industry partner.
  - **Due Nov 12th**
  - **Evaluation** - Team's project must above a 2 on the [Portfolio Project Rubric](http://make.sc/portfolio-project-rubric)